rodrigolima7/hcq-covid19-research/README.md

 1. **[Observational Study of Hydroxychloroquine in Hospitalized Patients with Covid-19](https://www.nejm.org/doi/full/10.1056/NEJMoa2012410)**
 **Published:** 5/7/2020
-**Summary:** Study of 1,376 cases in New York showed no significant connection betweem usage of HCQ and a reduction of intubation or detah rates.
-Patients who received HCQ treatment where more severily ill at baseline.
+**Summary:** Study of 1,376 cases in New York showed no significant connection between usage of HCQ and a reduction of intubation or death rates.
+Patients who received HCQ treatment where more severely ill at baseline.
 **Bias:** Not effective.

 1. **[Baseline use of hydroxychloroquine in systemic lupus erythematosus does not preclude SARS-CoV-2 infection and severe COVID-19](https://ard.bmj.com/content/early/2020/05/07/annrheumdis-2020-217690)**